georgevargas/GUI-APP-for-Moteus-Motor-Control/readme.md

 Be careful not to remove part of a sequence.
 It is OK to remove the whole sequence including the sequence number and all parameters.
 The sequence number value is ignored but they must be there.
-The sequence is executed from top to bottom.
+The sequence is executed from top to bottom. mainwindow.h contains an array called Motor_rest_position which should be edited to establish all motor rest positions. mainwindow.h contains 2 arrays called bounds_min and bounds_max which should be edited to establish all motor min and max positions.